TheOdinProject/curriculum/foundations/javascript_basics/javascript_developer_tools.md

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.

-- <a href="#opening-dev-tools"> How do you open developer tools? </a>
+- <a class="knowledge-check-link" href="#opening-dev-tools"> How do you open developer tools? </a>
-- <a href="https://developer.chrome.com/docs/devtools/device-mode/"> How do you change screen size of a website using developer tools?</a>
+- <a class="knowledge-check-link" href="https://developer.chrome.com/docs/devtools/device-mode/"> How do you change screen size of a website using developer tools?</a>
-- <a href="https://developer.chrome.com/docs/devtools/javascript/breakpoints/">What is a breakpoint?</a>
+- <a class="knowledge-check-link" href="https://developer.chrome.com/docs/devtools/javascript/breakpoints/">What is a breakpoint?</a>
-- <a href="https://developer.chrome.com/docs/devtools/javascript/breakpoints/#loc">How do you set a breakpoint?</a>
+- <a class="knowledge-check-link" href="https://developer.chrome.com/docs/devtools/javascript/breakpoints/#loc">How do you set a breakpoint?</a>